maemo-leste/maemo-user-guide/source/intro.rst

 * What it's not
 * Technical terms short glossary (acronyms especially)
 * Features known not to work / under development (some, device dependent)
-* Computer-based OS concepts, vs. phone-based, vs. special features
+* Computer-based OS concepts, vs. phone-based, vs. special features\
+* Apps, vs DEB packages (Apps just have an icon and descriptor file (otherwise they are deb packages))
 * Compatible standards, radio, power (device dependent)

 Quick-start (in short, + links to reference section):
 -----------------------------------------------------
+* Warning - multi-device OS (link to device-specific info)
 * How to turn the device on and off, reboot
 * How to charge the battery (device dependent)
 * How to clean the device (device dependent)